wdi-sf-march-2014/notes/Sinatra_day_2/more_sinatra.md

           send_file "views/index.html"
       end

+Check out what send_file does in the docs! [send_file](http://www.sinatrarb.com/intro.html#Sending%20Files)

- However, this is a completely static file that we are serving, which would require a lot work to change if wanted to change the message being displayed.
+However, this is a completely static file that we are serving, which would require a lot work if we wanted to change the message being displayed.

 ### erb saves the day

-Rename your `index.html` to `index.erb` and make the following changes
+Rename your `index.html` to `index.erb` and make the following changes:

 `./views/index.erb`

     <h1> <%= @greeting %>, World! </h1>

-Also, change your app.rb
+Now, change your app.rb

 `./app.rb`

     require 'sinatra'
     require 'sinatra/reloader'

       get '/' do
           @greeting = "Hello"
           erb :index
       end

 Note, `<%= ... %>` are erb tags that render the return value of anything evaluated in them.

-Feel free to put most of your ruby in these tags.
-However if you  want to put a variable into these tags that was set in your *routing method* then it needs to be an instance variable, i.e. it needs the `@` prefix.
+Feel free to put most of your Ruby in these tags.
+However, if you  want to put a variable into these tags that was set in your *routing method* then it needs to be an instance variable, i.e. it needs the `@` prefix.
 See `@greeting` above.

+- Erb (embedded Ruby) is a templating system that embeds Ruby into a text document.
+In this case, it embeds Ruby code in an HTML document.

 ----
-As bad a example of erb tag usage see the following
+###A bad example of erb tag usage:

 `./views/index.erb`